Inedo/inedo-docs/Content/proget/feeds/universal/virtual-packages.md

 order: 3
 ---

 A Virtual Package is a special type of Universal Package that contains no content (i.e. application files, components, metadata files, etc.).
-It's simply a package manifest file (i.e. `upack.json`) with instructions on where to download the content.
+It's simply a package manifest file (i.e. `upack.json`) with instructions on where to download the content, contained in a ZIP archive with the `.vpack` extension.

 When you upload a Virtual Package to a feed, it will appear and function as an ordinary universal package in most cases.
 When a user or client downloads the package from the feed, ProGet will transparently assemble the package file.

 ## Creating Virtual Packages

 A Virtual Package is JSON-based Universal Package Manifest file with an additional `content` property that describes the package's content (i.e. what files will be placed in the `packages/` folder in the package file).
+This file, named `upack.json` must then be placed within a ZIP archive with the `.vpack` extension.

 For example, the following Virtual Package simply combines two other universal packages into one:

 ```
-# HDARS.Combined-1.3.9.vpack
+# upack.json
 {
  "name": "HDARS.Combined",
  "version": "1.3.9",